christian-draeger/pact-example/README.md

 within your build chain - for instance everytime the Producer client implementation has changed on the consumer side.

+### Best Practices (on Consumer side)
+* Use Pact for contract testing, not functional testing of the provider!!! (read more [here](https://docs.pact.io/best_practices/consumer#use-pact-for-contract-testing-not-functional-testing-of-the-provider) and [here](https://docs.pact.io/best_practices/consumer/contract_tests_not_functional_tests))
+* Use Pact for isolated (unit) tests ([read more...](https://docs.pact.io/best_practices/consumer#use-pact-for-isolated-unit-tests))
+* Think carefully about how you use it for non-isolated tests (functional, integration tests) ([read more...](https://docs.pact.io/best_practices/consumer#think-carefully-about-how-you-use-it-for-non-isolated-tests-functional-integration-tests))
+* Always make sure you made the latest pact available to the Provider!
+* Ensure all calls to the Provider go through classes that have been tested with Pact. ([read more...](https://docs.pact.io/best_practices/consumer#ensure-all-calls-to-the-provider-go-through-classes-that-have-been-tested-with-pact))

+# The Providing Application
+###### (the Producer)
 ## Verify a Pact

 Now that we have a Contract defined by the Consumer our Provider have to verify it.